datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .language-python}

-To draw these bounds, we'll use the `make_rectangle` function we wrote in episode 2 to make two lists containing the coordinates of the corners of the rectangle.
+To draw these bounds, we will use the `make_rectangle` function we wrote in episode 2 to make two lists containing the coordinates of the corners of the rectangle.

 ~~~
 pm1_rect, pm2_rect = make_rectangle(